David Gray (footballer, born 1988): Coaching career

 Gray retired from playing in June 2021, and became a first-team coach at Hibs.
 Following the release of Jack Ross from the role of manager, Gray was appointed caretaker manager of Hibs on 9 December 2021.
 He held this position for three games, including a League Cup final defeat by Celtic, until the appointment of Shaun Maloney on 20 December.
 He again became caretaker manager in April 2022, August 2023 and May 2024 following the sackings of Maloney, Lee Johnson and Nick Montgomery respectively.

 Hibernian manager

 Following that fourth stint as caretaker manager, Gray was appointed head coach on a three-year contract in June 2024.
 Hibs had a bad start to the 2024-25 season and sat bottom of the table in late November, which led to speculation that he could be sacked.
 Gray changed their tactical formation to a back three system and the team then enjoyed a remarkable upturn in form, which resulted in Gray winning the manager of the month awards for December, February, and March.
 He signed a new contract with Hibs in April 2025, and in the following month they finished third in the league and qualified for European competition.

+Gray again led Hibs to European competition by finishing fifth in 2025-26, but he was sacked in September 2026 after a run of home league defeats.